jgretz/node-bits-mongo/README.md

 This is the connection string to the mongo database.

 ### runSeeds
-If runSeeds is included and set to true, the mongo db will look for seeds as defined in the schema, and insert them into the database
+If runSeeds is included and set to true, node-bits-mongo will look for seeds as defined in the schema, and insert them into the database

 ### hooks
 hooks is an array of functions that accepts a single args parameter.
-The property values  passed to args and optional actions varys by operation and are described below:
+The property values  passed to args and optional actions varies by operation and are described below:

 ##### Before execution
 * name: the name of the model